saliftankoano/mymodel-exv1/README.md

 - [ ] Add a page to see the privacy policy
 - [ ] Add a page to see the terms of service

+# Hurdles & Solutions

+### 1- Supabase Google Auth without redirect url since it's a chrome extension

+Fixed by adding the supabase auth redirect url to the redirect url in the cloud console and using a popup window to open the auth url

 ## Development

 ```bash